Social Justice Week: Active Bystander Training

 Murray Lounge in the SAK

-Training Active Bystanders (TAB) helps participants recognize when they are bystanders, analyzes the situation in which they find themselves, and evaluate the consequences for everyone involved.
-The TAB curriculum heightens bystanders’ power.
-It teaches how bystanders can interrupt harm doing and generate positive actions by others.
-We emphasize that active bystandership does not mean aggression against the harm doer.
-It means taking responsible action to help people in need, instead of remaining passive and becoming complicit.
-TAB gives bystanders the competencies they need when they witness something they feel is unfair, or wrong, or troubling.
-When people have the tools to create justice in the moment of need, it can transform those who take the training, the trainers, and the community.
+Active Bystanders’ Training helps participants recognize when they are bystanders, analyze situations, and evaluate the consequences for everyone involved.
+The training heightens bystanders’ power.
+It teaches how bystanders can interrupt harm-doing and generate positive actions by others.
+Active bystandership does not mean aggression against the harm-doer.
+It means taking responsible action to help people in need instead of remaining passive and becoming complicit.
+Bystanders gain competencies they need if they decide to act when they witness something they feel is unfair, or wrong, or troubling.

 This event has a Google Hangouts video call.